teta-Lena/TetaLena-termone/README.md

 Devops &amp; Software testing exam

 TO run backend tests , use npm run test command

+The similar command can also be used for backend tests